lmccart/itp-critical-apis/README.md

 On the days you are not presenting, you do not need to read all of each reading, but you need to read/scan enough to be able to participate in the class discussion.

-Sign up for the reading you'd like to present on by putting your name next to it in the syllabus.
+Sign up for the reading you'd like to present on by putting your name next to it in the syllabus. ([Instructions for modifying README.md](https://gist.github.com/lmccart/ee86d58f2c012145215a).)

 ### Projects